4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Create polls within the group, and users can vote by depositing assets; each asset represents one vote
+Create polls within the group, and users can vote by depositing assets; each asset represents one vote

 ---